Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Heiken Ashi charts can be visually distinguished from traditional candlestick charts.
 Heiken Ashi candles are typically displayed as hollow or filled bars.
 Hollow bars (white or green) indicate an uptrend, while filled bars (red) represent a downtrend.

-Heiken Ashi
+Heiken Ashi chart

-Heiken Ashi
+Heiken Ashi chart

 HOW TO CHOOSE THE RIGHT CHART TYPE FOR YOUR TRADING STYLE

-Technical indicators
+Technical Indicators

-When selecting the right chart type based on the technical indicators you plan to use, consider the following guidelines:
+When selecting the right chart type based on the technical indicators you plan to use, consider the following guidelines.

 Start by understanding the specific requirements of the technical indicators you intend to use.
 Some indicators rely on open, high, low, and close prices (e.g., candlestick or bar charts), while others may only require closing prices (e.g., line charts).

-Secondly, assess the data points necessary for your chosen indicators.
+Second, assess the data points necessary for your chosen indicators.
 For example, if an indicator requires volume data, ensure that your chosen chart type includes volume bars or can be combined with a separate volume chart.

 Different indicators may work better with specific chart types.
 For example, candlestick charts are widely used for Japanese candlestick pattern analysis, while line charts may be suitable for trend-following indicators or simple moving averages.